Wheaton Sprague's Own FabSTAT Program

-FabSTAT is a reporting program that stands for Fabrication Sorting, Tagging and Tracking that Wheaton Sprague provides with client fabrication services.
+FabSTAT is a reporting program that stands for Fabrication Sorting, Tagging and Tracking that we provide with client fabrication services.
 The name FabSTAT reflects only a fraction of what this program can actually provide.

 The program is designed to provide fabrication details sorted by the following: